martenfrisk/handbooksearch/README.md

-'Hollywood Handbook search' has shut down due to cost-related reasons.
+# 'Hollywood Handbook search' is back

 You can download the raw transcripts formatted for Elasticsearch here.
 You can easily use something like Notepad++ to search the file.

-All lines (50mb json): https://mega.nz/file/vfhVEZYZ#6LyDl6JKXb2t6jogKzyNE-J5Izyi2BDy0r4fwTeP69U
+All lines (50mb json): <https://mega.nz/file/vfhVEZYZ#6LyDl6JKXb2t6jogKzyNE-J5Izyi2BDy0r4fwTeP69U>

-All episode titles (20mb json): https://mega.nz/file/jf4h0DzA#hHGiaQW0oJsdcQfyi7EsyH4JnAzUZ_yc4XkZhwi5_rY
+All episode titles (20mb json): <https://mega.nz/file/jf4h0DzA#hHGiaQW0oJsdcQfyi7EsyH4JnAzUZ_yc4XkZhwi5_rY>

 ---